wp-papi/wp-papi.github.io/src/docs/properties/flexible.md

 Key    | Default | Description
 -------|---------|----------------------------------------------------------
-items  | array   | The array of properties, the same key/values as `$this->property` method or `papi_property` function has.
+items  | array   | The array of properties, the same key/values as `papi_property` function has.
 You can't use repeater or flexible inside a flexible. slug   | string  | The slug of the flexible layout. **This is not required**.
 If you don't have a slug value it will be generated from the title. title  | string  | The title of the flexible layout.